MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/performance.md

 The **Performance** panel offers tools for profiling and analyzing the responsiveness of your UI during the course of user interaction.
 With it, you can:

  - [Measure execution times]((#recording-a-profile)) of the various components of your page
- - [Focus in on where you're spending the most CPU cycles]((#timeline-ruler)) to run your page and the resulting visual effect for your users
+ - [Drill down to where you're spending the most CPU cycles]((#timeline-ruler)) to run your page and the resulting visual effect for your users
- - [Get a play-by-play breakdown of the processes]((#timeline-details)) consuming page execution time
+ - [Get a step-by-step breakdown of the processes]((#timeline-details)) consuming page execution time
  - [Walk your JavaScript call stacks]((#javascript-call-stacks)) to identify costly operations, such as those requiring layout recalculations

 ![F12 DevTools Performance panel](./media/performance.png)